10 Things You Didn't Know About the Grammy Awards

-With so many awards ceremonies lumped together around the same time of year, it's easy for the Grammys to get lost in the mix.
-And that's especially true now that several similar music awards have entered the scene, including the AMAs, the CMAs, the ACMs, the VMAs, the BET Hip Hip Awards and the Billboard Awards, to name a few.
+With so many awards ceremonies lumped together around this time of year, it's easy for the Grammys to get lost in the mix.
+That's especially true now that several similar ceremonies have entered the scene, like the AMAs, the CMAs, the ACMs, the VMAs, the BET Hip Hip Awards and the Billboard Awards, to name a few.

-But that doesn't mean the show won't be worth watching Sunday night.
-The ceremony is usually full of over-the-top fashions, controversial moments, and great performances from established musicians and newcomers alike.
+That doesn't mean the Grammys won't be worth watching, though.
+The telecast is usually full of over-the-top fashions, controversial moments, and great performances from established musicians and newcomers alike.
 And even if the show is lacking, there's still a wealth of great Grammy trivia to keep you entertained between the more boring acts.

-So if you're the kind of person that still watches the Grammys despite the existence of the CMT Awards, the MuchMusic Awards or YouTube Awards, feel free to bore your friends and family with the following trivia when the show gets stale.
+If you're the kind of person that still watches the Grammys despite the existence of the CMT Awards, the MuchMusic Awards or YouTube Awards, feel free to bore your friends and family with the following trivia when the show gets stale:

 #1.
-The Grammys were created after a group of record company executives were asked to participate in the Hollywood beautification campaign (which was to be responsible for choosing the honorees at the Hollywood Walk of Fame) and they realized they didn't have their own award ceremony like that of the movie or television industry.
+The Grammys were created after a group of record company executives were asked to participate in the Hollywood beautification campaign — which was responsible for choosing the honorees for the Hollywood Walk of Fame — and collectively came to the realization that they didn't have their own award ceremony like that of the movie or television industry.

 #2.
 Shelby Lynne was awarded the Grammy for Best New Artist in 1999, despite being active in the recording business for many years prior and releasing six well-received albums.
 (Grammy guidelines allow for eligibility in the year of "the recording that first establishes the public identity of that artist as a performer," rather than simply the artist's first album.)
 She acknowledged this fact in her acceptance speech when she said, "Thank you very much.
 Thirteen years and six albums to get here."